 Don’t Forget (2009)

-Starting with Demi staring out the window of her tour bus before walking through a carnival in the rain, this music video sets the tone for this 2009 heart-wrenching classic written with her pals at the time, the Jonas Brothers.
+Starting with Demi staring out the window of thei tour bus before walking through a carnival in the rain, this music video sets the tone for this 2009 heart-wrenching classic written with their pals at the time, the Jonas Brothers.
 The music video works its way up to a performance in the rain and is completed with a wet hair flip.
 ‘Don’t Forget’ is one of young Demi’s most cathartic videos.

 Give Your Heart a Break (2012)